 Video

-Travel Remember what it was like?
-When jet travel was luxurious and exciting.
+Remember what it was like when air travel was luxurious and exciting?
 When you dressed up in your best suit or dress before boarding the plane.
 When working as a stewardess was almost the same as being a astronaut.
-For you who doesn’t, let’s go back in time to 1970.
-When the first trans Atlantic flight to London was made with the Boeing 747 by ( read more... )
+For you who don’t, let’s go back in time to 1970.
+When the first transatlantic flight to London was made with the Boeing 747 by the...